mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 # Mapbender terminal commands
-Documentation of the Mapbender terminal commands needed for quick installation and updating within Composer.json use.
+Documentation of the Mapbender terminal commands needed for quick installation and updating by using composer.json.

-Since Mapbender has implemented the composer tool, you can do all Composer editing from the console as well.
+Since Mapbender comes with the [composer tool](https://getcomposer.org/) as a dependeny manager innately, you can do all composer editing from the console as well.
 The following commands are a selection that can be done via the console.

-If you look at all the commands and need the description, you can go to the [doc page](https://getcomposer.org/doc/03-cli.md).
+For all available commands and their description take a look at the [doc page](https://getcomposer.org/doc/03-cli.md).

 # Creating a default composer.json
-The command `init-example` is used to create a composer.json, which is extracted from the bootstrap [Configuration](https://github.com/mapbender/mapbender-starter/blob/release/3.0.6/bootstrap).
+The `init-example` command is used to create a composer.json, which is extracted from the bootstrap [Configuration](https://github.com/mapbender/mapbender-starter/blob/release/3.0.6/bootstrap).
 Adjustments are made and the old composer.json is being overwritten and re-created in the working directory.

 ```bash
 php composer.phar init-example